-Linda Kobler is also accomplished as a classroom teacher, workshop presenter, and online instructor.
-She served on the Music History faculty at The Juilliard School for seven years, and also taught music appreciation classes in the Juilliard Evening Division.
-She has presented workshops for music teachers at both the Rock & Roll Hall of Fame and Museum and the Juilliard School Evening Division.
-A pioneer in online instruction, she introduced many colleges and universities to their first experience in online music learning.
+Linda Kobler served on the Music History faculty at The Juilliard School for seven years, and taught music appreciation for the Juilliard Evening Division, at Brooklyn College and at The New School.
+She has presented workshops for music teachers at Steinway Hall in New York City, the Rock & Roll Hall of Fame and Museum in Cleveland, and the Juilliard School Evening Division.
+A pioneer in online instruction, she created one of the first online college music appreciation courses in 1998, and she continues to teach online at colleges and universities across the U.S. In 2016 she redesigned her course as an Open Educational Resource.

 Piano/Harpsichord Studio Work